bejaranof/AndroidPublisherSDK/README.md

 ## Introduction
 This document describes the integration steps to include MobPartner Publisher library for your Android application.
-This library allows you to display advertising banners, interstitials and mobwall.
+This library allows you to display advertising banners, interstitials and Mobwall.

 ## Prerequisites
-Before integrating the library you should be sure MobPartner provided you the **Pool ID**.
+Before integrating the library you should make sure MobPartner provided you a **Pool ID**.

 ## Installations